 CLARINET SECTIONALS HELP YOU KNOW WHETHER MUSIC INSTRUCTION IS IN YOUR FUTURE OR NOT.

-Even if music is not in your plans as a career, these are some skills you will acquire as clarinet section leader to improve your standings as an adult leader:
+Even if you do not plan a music career, leadership skills built as a section leader will improve your standings as an adult leader:

 1. Run meetings efficiently and effectively